mariuswhr/mariuswhr/README.md

-# Hi there, I'm Marius 🌟
+# Hey, I'm Marius 🌟

-I'm 19 and currently learning frontend design.
+I'm 19 years old and currently learning frontend development, user interface design, and GLua scripting.
-I´m creating clean and modern websites.
-I´m responsible for the german operations @ atomic networks (atmc.cc) I'm also building a small gameserver hosting project — just for fun!
-This year, I'm excited to start my journey as an IT system integrator apprentice.

-🤝 Always open to connect and learn from others
-🌱 Just getting started — but dreaming big
+My main project is [Kobralost Roleplay](https://kobralost-rp.com/), a Garry's Mod DarkRP server that's proudly one of the leading communities in France, with over 120 players online daily.
+We're now expanding into Germany, and I'm excited to lead this project.

 Thanks for stopping by 🩷